 Second, US legal costs are considerably higher than pretty much anywhere else.
 Not only can a lawyer cost an arm and a leg, but a UK-based insurer appointing a US-based legal expert is a logistical, wallet-emptying nightmare.
 Again, that means they'll charge you more as a consequence.

 Peace of mind

 Even if working outside the EU, or in the US or Canada, is a one-off, you still need to let your insurer know.
-They'll be able to update your cover, as well as tell you about any requirements or legislation that you need to know.
+They'll be able to update your cover, as well as tell you about any other requirements or legislation you need to know about.

-For more information, or to update your policy, get in touch with one of the team on 0345 222 5391.insurance explainedmanaging riskportable equipment insurancerules and regulations
+For more information about international professional indemnity insurance, or to update your policy, get in touch with one of the team on 0345 222 5391.insurance explainedmanaging riskrules and regulations